parakh08/hybrid-text-summarisation/README.md

 3) In the lines 20,21,22 you can change the the lines that you want to make a summary of rather than making of whole of the document

+Also you might have to download the nltk's averaged_perceptron_tagger, so just uncomment the line 6 in the hybrid.py